loop23/MacDrummer/README.md

 ## Notes

-This is my first osx app.
-It doesn't yet generate OSC messages, but if you run it and tap on the trackpad you get to know in the app log how far you did tap from the center.
-Not a big start, but that's something!
+This is my first osx app and it probably shows;
+It just about started generating OSC messages, namely /MacDrummer/DrumHit/1 with a float parameter ranging from 0 to about 0.7

+I'm beginning work on the SuperCollider part.

 ## Licence